1984 Iowa Hawkeyes football team

 The 1984 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1984 Big Ten football season.
-In their sixth year under head coach Hayden Fry, the Hawkeyes compiled an 8–4–1 (5–3–1 in conference games), tied for fourth place in the Big Ten, and outscored opponents by a total of 304 to 184.
-Iowa concluded its season with a victory over Texas in the Freedom Bowl and was ranked No. 16 in the final AP poll and No. 15 in the final UPI poll.
+In their sixth year under head coach Hayden Fry, the Hawkeyes compiled an 8–4–1 record (5–3–1 in conference games), tied for fourth place in the Big Ten, and outscored opponents by a total of 304 to 184.
+After a 59–21 victory over Iowa State in the season opener, they were ranked No. 5 in the AP poll, but dropped out of the poll after losing No. 12 Penn State and No. 5 Ohio State in consecutive games.
+They concluded their season with a 55–17 victory over No. 19 Texas in the Freedom Bowl and were ranked No. 16 in the final AP poll and No. 15 in the final UPI poll.

-Running back Ronnie Harmon was selected as the team's most valuable player.
-He led the team in rushing (1,166 yards) and receiving (151 catches for 715 yards).
-Quarterback Chuck Long completed 216 of 322 passes for 2,871 yards and 22 touchdowns.
+Key players included: linebacker Larry Station who was a consensus first-team All-American; running back Ronnie Harmon who was selected as the team's most valuable player; and defensive tackle Paul Hufford who was selected as the Big Ten Defensive Lineman of the Year.
+Seven Iowa players, including Station, Harmon, Hufford, and quarterback Chuck Long received first-team honors on the 1984 All-Big Ten Conference football team.

 The team played its home games at Kinnick Stadium in Iowa City, Iowa.